ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/@RussellOnDescription.md

 **Defence:**

-There is no "unreal objects" like "the golden mountain" or "the round squre" because if no one thought about them, there will be nothing left of them.
+There is no "unreal objects" like "the golden mountain" or "the round square" because if no one thought about them, there will be nothing left of them.

-ref: how can we talk about non-exisistence?
+ref: how can we talk about non-existence?

-def: if we attibute significance to groups of symbols which have no significance, we then have illusions.
+def: if we attribute significance to groups of symbols which have no significance, we then have illusions.

 And we can see that "... is unreal" is meaningful only when "..." is a description